VladimirV99/Arduino-Projects/Remote_Default/README.md

-# Remote (Custom)
+# Remote (Default)

 ## Description

-Remote to keyboard shortcut mapper for an old TV remote.
+Remote to keyboard shortcut mapper for a car mp3 remote.

 ## Required Libraries